samcodee/pasumai/README.md

 # Pasumai 🌳
 Visit the website @ https://pasumai.samcodee.dev

-This is a project is made by [@samcodee](https://github.com/samcodee) as a proof of concept for my submission to the IIT Bombay SOF Techfest 2024-25
+This is a project made by [@samcodee](https://github.com/samcodee) as a proof of concept for my submission to the IIT Bombay SOF Techfest 2024-25

 This code is not production ready and hence cannot be distributed.
 Hence, additional steps are required to get this running.